 All doctoral students are required to take trainings in Academic Honesty and Responsible Conduct of Research.
-Students must complete an online module and four face-to-face workshops prior to entering into candidacy.
+Students must complete an online module and four face-to-face workshops prior to enrolling in dissertation hours.
 Information on the Academic Integrity Training through CITI, and access to enrollment may be found at the Graduate Studies website.